lc8631058/Gait_Recognition_using_Deep_Learning/README.md

 ![alt text][image2]

 In these cases, only a few frames’ gait silhouettes could be extracted to generate the in- complete GEI, which leads to an extremely lower gait recognition rate.
+This case is not a special case, but can be seen everywhere in railway station, airport and street:

+![alt text][image3]

 ## Getting Started